 In my haste to flash it with OpenWrt, I missed the Gotchas in the OpenWrt wiki.
 It turns out that my version of the TL-WR703N boots up with the ethernet port disabled, and the version of OpenWrt that I installed did not enable it.
-Fortunately, nebbia88 posted a special firmware which enables both the LAN port and WiFi by default, which I downloaded from dropbox.
+Fortunately, nebbia88 posted a special firmware which enables both the LAN port and WiFi by default, which I downloaded from dropbox (20170927: link is dead. download it here).
 The next step was to figure out how to get it loaded into my TL-WR703N.
 Unfortunately, the Raspberry Pi serial port was too flaky.
 It was printing out gibberish.

 This is the easiest way to unbrick a TL-WR703N, because it doesn’t require any soldering, or even opening up the case.
 YOU DON’T NEED TO ACCESS THE TL-WR703N’s SERIAL PORT.
 However, it will only work if your TL-WR703N will actually go into failsafe mode.

 To get it into failsafe mode, power up the unit.
 The blue LED will flash once, and then go off for a few seconds.
 As soon as the LED turns on again, press the reset button.
 The LED should begin flashing very quickly, indicating that you are in failsafe mode.
 OpenWrt will always enable the ethernet port, and set its IP number to 192.168.1.1 when in failsafe mode.
 Next, set your host computer’s ethernet IP number to 192.168.1.2, and connect a CAT-5 cable between the TL-WR703N and the computer.
 Instructions for this how to do this in Windows are below.